MARKETProtocol/docs/source/includes/_MPX.md

 # MPX

-The MARKET Protocol decentralized exchange, MPX, provides a simulated trading environment allows user to place test trades and participate in beta releases of the protocol.
+The MARKET Protocol decentralized exchange (MPX) provides a simulated trading environment that allows user to place test trades and participate in beta releases of the protocol.

-Our MPX beta is currently running on the `Rinkeby testnet` [here](https://mpexchange.io/).
+MPX is currently running on the `Rinkeby testnet` [here](https://mpexchange.io/).

 ## Using an Ethereum-enabled browser